byui-cit/learning-modules/modules/html/block-inline/prepare1.md

     margin: 0 auto;
 }
 ```

+Now the image should be centered.
+The zero in margin: 0 auto, refers to the top and bottom margin and the auto will automatically place an equal amount of space on the right and left to center it.

 Let's center the paragraph container, that is inside main, in the same way.
 Give it a width of 80% and give it a margin: 0 auto.